Unity-Technologies/com.unity.cinemachine/README.md

             Only increment the version number if necessary.

-        * `"unity"` is the Unity Version your package is compatible with.
+        * `"unity"`: Unity Version your package is compatible with.
 (Example: `"2017.3"`)

-        * `"description"` is the brief description of your package
+        * `"description"`: Description of your package, which will appear in the Package Manager UI.

     * Optional fields:

-        * `"dependencies"` is ***[TODO]***

-        * `"keywords"` is ***[TODO]***

-        * `"category"` is ***[TODO]***
+        * `"dependencies"`: List of package this package depends on.
+All dependencies will also be downloaded and loaded in a project, alongside your package.
+Here's an example:
+        ```
+        dependencies: {
+          "com.unity.ads": "1.0.0"
+          "com.unity.analytics": "2.0.0"
+        }
+        ```

+        * `"keywords"`: List of words that will be indexed by the package manager search engine to facilitate discovery of the package.

+        * `"category"`: List of Unity Defined categories used for browsing and filtering (**In Development**)

 1. Update **README.md**

-    README.md file should contain following section:
+    The README.md file should contain following section:

     ### **Synopsis**
     At the top of the file there should be a short introduction and/ or overview that explains what the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+This description should match the descriptions added in package.json.

     ### **Code Example** *(optional)*
-    Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
+    Show what the package does as concisely as possible, developers should be able to figure out how your package solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

-    ### **Installation** *(optional)*
-    Provide code examples and explanations of how to get the project.

-    ### **API Reference**
-    Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

     ### **Tests**
     Describe and show how to run the tests with code examples.

-    ### **Contributors** *(optional)*
-    Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 1. Update **CHANGELOG.md**